 Master of Arts in Educational Policy & Foundations

-Graduates of Marquette’s master's program in educational policy and foundations can expect to be able to:
+Graduates of Marquette’s master's program in educational policy and foundations (EDPF) can expect to be able to:

 - Analyze the quality of research tools used to conduct educational research that addresses current policy issues in education.